 Investigators: Meg Malone, Amy Kim, Yiran Xu, Aysenur Sagdic

 The goal of this project, now funded for its third year, is to work with instructors of critical languages in community colleges and higher education to take part in a professional development workshop on how to incorporate the ACTFL Guidelines into teaching and assessment.
-The project promotes FL educators’ understanding of ACTFL proficiency levels, which in turn can improve curricular design and implementation.
+The project promotes foreign language educators’ understanding of ACTFL proficiency levels, which in turn can improve curricular design and implementation.

 East Coast Organization of Language Testers (ECOLT) annual conference